 Scrape Google Autocomplete Suggestions

 Google Autocomplete Suggestions are one of the quickest ways to get keyword ideas in bulk.
-In This Post, We Will Learn To Scrape Google Autocomplete Suggestions Using Node JS.
+In This Post, we will learn to scrape Google Autocomplete Suggestions using Node JS.

-Let’s start scraping Google Autocomplete
+Let’s start scraping Autocomplete Suggestions

 In this section, we will scrape Google Autocomplete Suggestions.
 But before we start with the tutorial, let us complete some requirements for this project.